tag:

 Construction Workforce Education (CWE) Committee

-The ACCE Board of Trustees created a new Construction Workforce Education Committee in 2020 with the goal of developing an accreditation program for construction workforce programs, such as apprenticeship programs, to recognize the importance of those programs in the realm of construction education.
+The Construction Workforce Education Committee is tasked with developing an accreditation program for construction workforce programs, such as apprenticeship programs, to recognize their importance in construction education.

-The Marketing and Communications Committee serves ACCE by developing a marketing plan, strategies, guidelines, and overseeing consistent, effective communication aligned with the ACCE mission and the branding message of ACCE.
+The Marketing Committee serves ACCE by developing marketing plans and strategies and by overseeing consistent, effective communication aligned with the ACCE mission and branding message.
 This includes ACCE-branded communications to the membership, committees, and external audiences.
-The committee provides all ACCE committees with assistance and oversight where needed in creating marketing and communications materials: print, email, signage, and merchandise.
+The committee provides all ACCE committees with assistance and oversight, as needed, in creating marketing and communications materials, including print, email, signage, and merchandise.
 The committee maintains the ACCE Marketing Plan, which is updated every three years (3), and oversees updates and revisions to the ACCE website as needed.
-The committee coordinates with ACCE staff regarding the usage of the resources in the annual ACCE budget approved by the Board of Trustees.
+The committee coordinates with ACCE staff on the use of resources in the annual ACCE budget approved by the Board of Trustees.

 Executive Committee:

-The Executive Committee shall be responsible for conducting routine business on behalf of the Board during the period of time between the meetings of the Board and any other matters the Board may delegate to the Executive Committee during any regular or special meeting of the Board.
-This Committee specifically oversees the roles and actions of all Special Committees and is not required to bring any actions from those committees to the Board for approval other than for changes in the budget, policies, or accreditation standards.
+The Executive Committee shall be responsible for conducting routine business on behalf of the Board between Board meetings, and for any other matters the Board may delegate to the Executive Committee at any regular or special meeting of the Board.
+This Committee specifically oversees the roles and actions of all Special Committees and is not required to bring any actions from those committees to the Board for approval, except for changes to the budget, policies, or accreditation standards.

 Special Committees: